apache/zookeeper/zookeeper-specifications/protocol-spec/verification-statistics.md

 | BFS    |  (4 servers,3 rounds,2 transactions)    |    16    | 5634112480  |15:42:09 |
 | Simulation | (4 servers,3 rounds,2 transactions)    |  -  |  3883461291   | 15:52:03 |

-## Verification results with parameters (count of servers, MaxTotalRestartNum, MaxElectionNum, MaxTransactionNum)
+##### Verification statistics with parameters (count of servers, MaxTotalRestartNum, MaxElectionNum, MaxTransactionNum)

 |  Mode  |     TLC model         |    Diameter   |     num of states  | time of checking(hh:mm:ss) |
 | ----- | ---------------------- | ------------- | ------------------ | ------------------ |
 | BFS   | (2,2,3,2,termination) |     55   |  10772649   |  00:02:21|
 | BFS   | (3,1,1,2)             |     45   |  9602018536 |  31:01:57|

+##### Issues

+Besides, we have found several issues related to the ambiguous description of the Zab protocol.
+Details can be found at [issues.md](issues.md).